★Traditional local cuisine from Hida Takayama

 Experience Details

-In this cooking class, you'll prepare traditional local dishes such as Hoba Sushi and Hoba Miso, make clear soup from scratch using dashi, and enjoy a table-style tea ceremony while seated comfortably in chairs.
-This experience offers a deep connection to the unique culture of the Hida region.
+In this cooking class, you’ll prepare traditional local dishes such as hoba sushi and hoba miso, make clear soup from scratch using dashi, and enjoy a table-style tea ceremony while seated comfortably in chairs.
+This experience offers a meaningful connection to the unique culture of the Hida region.

-You'll also make Hida Beef Nigiri by shaping the vinegared rice yourself and lightly searing the beef with a burner to bring out its deep umami.
+You’ll also make Hida beef nigiri by shaping vinegared rice yourself and lightly searing the beef with a burner to enhance its deep umami.
 Hida beef is a renowned local brand known for its fine marbling, tender texture, and rich taste.

-After cooking, relax and enjoy a casual table-style tea ceremony that reflects the spirit of Japanese hospitality — perfect even for beginners.
-The experience is suitable for both lunch and dinner, and it’s family-friendly, making it ideal for guests with small children.
+After cooking, relax and enjoy a casual table-style tea ceremony that reflects the spirit of Japanese hospitality—perfect even for beginners.
+This experience is available for both lunch and dinner, and is family-friendly, making it ideal for guests with small children.

 What You Get